Staffing

 Interns have become Congress’s second largest workforce group.

-Interns Have Become Congress’s Second Largest Workforce Group
+Since 2023, Interns Have Become Congress’s Second Largest Team

 Chart showing interns and non-permanent staff becoming the second largest workforce group in House offices by 2025, representing approximately 19% of staffing capacity.